Assessing salary sacrificing/salary packaging arrangements for employment income 108-07010050

 Salary sacrificing to a customer's personal superannuation fund is not a reportable fringe benefit and is not subject to Fringe Benefits Tax (FBT) rules as such they do not appear on the employee's payment summary as a fringe benefit amount.

-From the 2009-10 financial year, the customer's payment summary will include details amounts of salary sacrifice to superannuation, they will be shown as reportable employer super contributions.
+From the 2009-10 financial year, the customer's payment summary will include details of the amounts salary sacrificed to superannuation: they will be shown as reportable employer super contributions.

 Any salary sacrifice to the benefit of their partner's or a third party's superannuation, regardless of the age of the partner or third party is considered a reportable fringe benefit and is counted as income.
 See salary sacrifice for benefits other than personal superannuation (below) for details of the assessment.